jjingtang/JTang-CV/content/home/experience.md

     description: |2-
         I worked in the department of management as a long-term summer/winter holiday intern.
 I was responsible for:

-        * Maintained databases for archives management office,
+        * Maintained databases for archives management office via SQL,
-        * Resolved IT issues for ~500+ employees,
+        * Resolved IT related issues for ~500+ employees,
-        * Accomplished 99% assigned tasks for different offices.
+        * Digitalise over 100 documents daily in multiple languages.

 #  - title: Volunteer
 #    company: China Embassy in Australia